xToken/CompMod/webpages/alien_overview.md

 	- Cost increased from 40 to 50 tRes
 	- Healing rate lowered from 1s to 2s

-### Healing:
-	- Armor now heals at half the rate of health

 ### Cyst:
 	- Disabled